Wining & Dining

 …White then moved on the subject of matrimony and advice columns, zeroing in on Dorothy Dix, the most widely read woman journalist of her time with an estimated 60 million readers turning daily to her syndicated column…

 LIGHTEN UP ON THE LOVEBIRDS, DOROTHY, E.B.
 White seemed to suggest in his “Notes and Comment” item about syndicated advice columnist Dorothy Dix.
-(NYT)
+(Associated Press/The New York Times)

 * * *